bwolmarans/nginx-api-gateway-for-k8s/task_06/Readme.txt

 k6 run k6-jobs.js --insecure-skip-tls-verify

-check the row http_reqs, it could be 800 to 1000 requests per second
+check the row http_reqs, it could be 400 to 1000 requests per second, depending on how much vCPU you're getting

-Apply the rate-limiting policy to limit to about 10 rps per JWT:
+Apply the rate-limiting policy to limit to about 8 rps per JWT:

 k apply -f rate-limit-policy.yaml k apply -f VirtualServer.yaml